-The applicant will have the project fully functioning within 90 days of the notification of the grant award.
+Participation in any evaluation or technical assistance effort supported by ACYF;

-The applicant will submit all required semi-annual and final Financial Status Reports (SF269) and Program Performance Reports in a timely manner, in hard-copy and electronic formats (preferably MS WORD and PDF) as negotiated with the Federal Project Officer.

-The applicant will allocate sufficient funds in the budget to provide for the project director and the evaluator to attend an annual three-day grantees' meeting in Washington, DC and an early kick off meeting to be held within the first six months of the project (first year only) in Washington, DC.
-Attendance at these meetings is a grant requirement.
+Submission of all required semiannual and final Financial Status Reports (SF269) and Program Performance Reports in a timely manner, in hard-copy and electronic formats (preferably MS WORD and PDF) as negotiated with the Federal Project Officer; and allocation of sufficient funds in the budget to provide for the project director and a representative of the State child welfare agency to attend an annual 3-day grantees' meeting in Washington, DC (Attendance at these meetings is a grant requirement.)
+In addition, new grantees should allocate sufficient funds to provide for the project director and a representative of the State child welfare agency to attend an early kick-off meeting to be held within the first three months of the project (first year only) in Washington, DC (Attendance at this early kick-off meeting is a grant requirement for new grantees, but not for current or previous grantees under this funding opportunity.)

-The applicant will participate if the Children's Bureau chooses to do a national evaluation or a technical assistance contract that relates to this funding opportunity.

-The Office for Human Research Protections of the U.S. Department of Health and Human Services provides website information and policy guidance on the Federal regulations pertaining to protection of human subjects (45 CFR 46), informed consent, informed consent checklists, confidentiality of personal identification information, data collection procedures, and internal review boards: http://ohrp.osophs.dhhs.gov/polasur.htm.
+The Office for Human Research Protections of the U.S. Department of Health and Human Services provides website information and policy guidance on the Federal regulations pertaining to protection of human subjects (45 CFR 46), informed consent, informed consent checklists, confidentiality of personal identification information, data collection procedures, and internal review boards: http:// ohrp.osophs.dhhs.gov/polasur.htm.